sensepost/jack/README.md

 Running
 ====
-Jack is web based and requires a web server to serve its HTML and JS content.
+Jack is web based and requires either a web server to serve its HTML and JS content or can be run locally.
 Typically something like Apache will suffice but anything that is able to serve HTML content to a browser will do.
-Place the two folders, resources and static into a "www" type like directory and request the HTML file "index.html" to start using Jack.
+Simply download Jack's contents and open "index.html" with your browser locally and Jack is ready to go.
+Alternatively if you prefer the older UI for Jack, open "oldIndex.html" with your browser for the old UI.

 Notes
 ====